SRUSHTI2493/Continuous-Delivery-Pipeline/README.md

 :small_blue_diamond: Wait for the build to complete.
 As you are waiting you should see a green bar at the top of the page with the message Build started, the progress for your build under Build log, and, after a couple minutes, a green checkmark and a Succeeded message confirming the build worked.

+# Module 4: Create Delivery Pipeline
+**In this module, you will use AWS CodePipeline to set up a continuous delivery pipeline with source, build, and deploy stages**

+## Overview
+In this module, you will use AWS CodePipeline to set up a continuous delivery pipeline with source, build, and deploy stages.
+The pipeline will detect changes in the code stored in your GitHub repository, build the source code using AWS CodeBuild, and then deploy your application to AWS Elastic Beanstalk.

+## What you will accomplish
+**In this module, you will:**

+:small_blue_diamond:Set up a continuous delivery pipeline on AWS CodePipeline

+:small_blue_diamond:Configure a source stage using your GitHub repo

+:small_blue_diamond:Configure a build stage using AWS CodeBuild

+:small_blue_diamond:Configure a deploy stage using your AWS ElasticBeanstalk application

+:small_blue_diamond:Deploy the application hosted on GitHub to Elastic Beanstalk through a pipeline

+# Implementation

+**:large_orange_diamond: Create a new pipeline**

+:small_blue_diamond: In a browser window, open the AWS CodePipeline console.

+:small_blue_diamond: Choose the orange Create pipeline button.
+A new screen will open up so you can set up the pipeline.

+:small_blue_diamond: In the Pipeline name field, enter Pipeline-DevOpsGettingStarted.

+:small_blue_diamond: Confirm that New service role is selected.

+:small_blue_diamond: Choose the orange Next button.

+**:large_orange_diamond: Configure the source stage**

+:small_blue_diamond: Select GitHub version 1 from the Source provider dropdown menu.

+:small_blue_diamond:Choose the white Connect to GitHub button.
+A new browser tab will open asking you to give AWS CodePipeline access to your GitHub repo.

+:small_blue_diamond:Choose the green Authorize aws-codesuite button.
+Next, you will see a green box with the message You have successfully configured the action with the provider.

+:small_blue_diamond:From the Repository dropdown, select the repo you created in Module 1.

+:small_blue_diamond:Select main from the branch dropdown menu.

+:small_blue_diamond:Confirm that GitHub webhooks is selected.

+:small_blue_diamond:Choose the orange Next button

+**:large_orange_diamond: Configure the build stage**

+:small_blue_diamond: From the Build provider dropdown menu, select AWS CodeBuild.

+:small_blue_diamond: Under Region confirm that the US West (Oregon) Region is selected.

+:small_blue_diamond: Select Build-DevOpsGettingStarted under Project name.

+:small_blue_diamond: Choose the orange Next button.

+**:large_orange_diamond: Configure the Deploy stage**

+:small_blue_diamond: Select AWS Elastic Beanstalk from the Deploy provider dropdown menu.

+:small_blue_diamond:  Under Region, confirm that the US West (Oregon) Region is selected.

+:small_blue_diamond:  Select the field under Application name and confirm you can see the app DevOpsGettingStarted created in Module 2.

+:small_blue_diamond:  Select DevOpsGettingStarted-env from the Environment name textbox.

+:small_blue_diamond:  Choose the orange Next button.
+You will now see a page where you can review the pipeline configuration.

+:small_blue_diamond:  Choose the orange Create pipeline button.

+**:large_orange_diamond: watch first pipeline Execution**

+**While watching the pipeline execution, you will see a page with a green bar at the top.
+This page shows all the steps defined for the pipeline and, after a few minutes, each will change from blue to green.**

+:small_blue_diamond: Once the Deploy stage has switched to green and it says Succeeded, choose AWS Elastic Beanstalk.
+A new tab listing your AWS Elastic Beanstalk environments will open.

+:small_blue_diamond: Select the URL in the Devopsgettingstarted-env row.
+You should see a webpage with a white background and the text you included in your GitHub commit in Module 1.